To Surveil with Love: Plot

 Lisa is invited to join the school debate team, but soon discovers that she faces prejudice from the brunette supremacist judges because she has blonde hair.
 This prejudice follows her during the town meeting when Cletus mocks her concerns over the freedom infringement.
 Marge's attempt to comfort her fails after buying a book, which did little to lift Lisa's spirits telling her to accept the stereotype.
 She hears Bart make comments against blondes even though Bart himself is blonde.
-When she calls him out for being prejudice against blondes, Bart defends himself by pointing out how the dumb blonde-stereotype mostly just applies to women and girls, while men and boys with blonde hair are expected to be evil and conniving rather than unintelligent.
+When she calls him out for being prejudiced against blondes, Bart defends himself by pointing out how the dumb blonde stereotype mostly just applies to women and girls, while men and boys with blonde hair are expected to be evil and conniving rather than unintelligent.
 In a moment of kindness, Bart admits that he knows Lisa is the only exception to the blonde stereotype and encourages her to continue her fight against it.

 Inspired by Bart's support, a newly determined Lisa dyes her hair dark brown.
 She deliberately presents a weak argument at the next debate meeting in favor of school uniforms and conformity.
 Nevertheless, she receives praise from the judges and earns the wrath of her rival, Megan, who realizes that because Lisa is now a brunette, she has leveled the playing field.
 Lisa is horrified when she learns the judges agreed with her simply because of her darker hair and not the strength of her debate skill.
 She points out their bias toward brunettes, prompting the only female judge on the panel to proudly admit her belief in the blonde stereotype.
-Lisa urges the audience not to blindly follow stereotypes as they all have exceptions.
-She uses herself being an intelligent blonde and nearby Comic Book Guy being obese, but very miserly as prime examples.
-However, one of her claims—that not all old people are bad drivers—is immediately undermined when Grampa crashes his car through the wall of the school gymnasium where the debate is being held.
-In spite of the setback, many are encouraged by Lisa to look past the stereotypes and Megan appears to have lost the debate because she could no longer take advantage of the stereotypes.
+Lisa urges the audience not to blindly follow stereotypes as they all have exceptions, but her argument is immediately undermined when Grampa crashes his car through the wall of the school gymnasium where the debate is being held.